mesqueeb/SwiftVsTypeScript/pages/asyncAwait.md

 // create a continuation and capture in an async let to await later
-// with `withCheckedThrowingContinuation` you can manually return or throw async let value = withCheckedThrowingContinuation { continuation in
+// with `withCheckedThrowingContinuation` you can manually return or throw async let fetching = withCheckedThrowingContinuation { continuation in
   // resume the continuation and return continuation.resume(returning: "resolved value")
   // OR